polkadot-js/api/packages/api/README.md

 There are two flavours of the API provided, one allowing a standard interface via JavaScript Promises and the second provides an Observable wrapper using [RxJS](https://github.com/ReactiveX/rxjs).
 Depending on your use-case and familiarity, you can choose either (or even both) for your application.

 - [ApiPromise](promise/) All interface calls returns Promises, including the static `.create(...)`.
 Additionally any subscription method use standard JavaScript `(error, value) => {}` callbacks.
-- [ApiRx](rx/) All interface calls return RxJS Observables, inclusing the static `.create(...)`.
+- [ApiRx](rx/) All interface calls return RxJS Observables, including the static `.create(...)`.
 In the same fashion and subscription-based methods return long-running Observables that update with the latest values.

 ## Installation & import